spotlightpa/poor-richard/content/news/2022-06-14-SPLSPORTBAN.md

 Harper disagrees with the new rule, saying the IOC dismissed the 30 experts it consulted, and warning that the policy is already having the opposite effect — sports committees <a href="https://www.si.com/olympics/2022/03/23/transgender-athletes-testosterone-policies-ioc-framework">have started to enact</a> more restrictive rules than necessary.

+Last week, the International Swimming Federation (FINA) introduced <a href="https://resources.fina.org/fina/document/2022/06/19/525de003-51f4-47d3-8d5a-716dac5f77c7/FINA-INCLUSION-POLICY-AND-APPENDICES-FINAL-.pdf">restrictions on transgender women</a>.
+The new rules — reportedly created in consultation with medical and legal experts, as well as retired athletes and coaches — say transgender women can only participate in women’s sports if they transitioned by age 12 and have not experienced the physical changes of puberty.
+Trans men, however, are allowed to participate in mens swimming if they’re undergoing hormone therapy.

+This week, a day after FINA’s restrictions went into effect, the International Rugby League announced a <a href="https://www.intrl.sport/news/statement-on-transgender-particiption-in-women-s-international-rugby-league/">total ban on transgender women in women’s competitions</a> — one of the strictest restrictions on transgender women’s participation in elite-level sports.

+FINA’s policy argues that cisgender women need sex-based separation so they can win competitions, although a <a href="https://apnews.com/article/transgender-swimmers-new-rules-fina-world-governing-body-c17e99d3121fa964336458b57ae266f7">spokesperson for the group told the Associated Press</a> that there are no transgender women competing at elite levels.

 Out transgender athletes <a href="https://www.nbcnews.com/nbc-out/out-news/first-openly-transgender-olympians-are-competing-tokyo-rcna1507" target="_blank">participated in the 2020 Summer Olympics in Tokyo</a> but they didn’t dominate the competition.
 Laurel Hubbard, a transgender weightlifter from New Zealand who was the center of controversy because she transitioned later in life, <a href="https://apnews.com/article/2020-tokyo-olympics-sports-weightlifting-laurel-hubbard-e721827cdaf7299f47a9115a09c2a162">didn’t complete any of her lifts</a> and didn’t qualify for a medal.

 “Eleven years after trans women were first allowed in, they’re not dominating women’s sports; they’re still hugely underrepresented,” Harper said.
 “And I think that’s an indication that whatever advantages trans women have, there are numerous disadvantages as well.”